 Drainage is the natural or artificial removal of surface and sub-surface water from an area.
-The Joint Committee of the Whole meets every Tuesday, subject to agenda items, to discuss drainage.
+The Committee of the Whole meets every Tuesday, subject to agenda items, where drainage can be discussed.
 View a sample appear letter to the committee (PDF) online.
 The City of Batavia Drainage Policy (PDF) can be read for clarification.

 If you are having a problem at your home or residence with drainage, i.e. standing water for over 72 hours, blocked drainage ways, etc. please submit the following online form to request a city staff member to contact you to discuss your issue.
 You may find the City of Batavia Drainage Brochure (PDF) helpful as well.